tendermint/tendermint/docs/qa/v034/README.md

 #### Blocks Produced per Minute, Transactions Processed per Minute

-The blocks produced per minute are the gradient of this plot.
+The blocks produced per minute are the slope of this plot.

 ![heights](./img/v034_r200c2_heights.png)

 Over a period of 2 minutes, the height goes from 530 to 569.
 This results in an average of 19.5 blocks produced per minute.

-The transactions processed per minute are the gradient of this plot.
+The transactions processed per minute are the slope of this plot.

 ![total-txs](./img/v034_r200c2_total-txs.png)